samantharitter/mongo-cxx-driver/Download-and-Compile.md

 git clone git@github.com:mongodb/mongo-cxx-driver.git
 ```

-### Choosing the right Driver
+### Choosing a Branch

 #### Legacy Branch:

+Use the `legacy` branch if:
-You are using MongoDB's C++ driver for the first time and do not mind the driver being actively worked on.
+ - You are using MongoDB's C++ driver for the first time and do not mind the driver being actively worked on.
-You had been using 26compat (or the driver inside of the server source) and want to benefit from incremental improvements while having the same overall API.
+ - You had been using 26compat (or the driver inside of the server source) and want to benefit from incremental improvements while having the same overall API.

 ```
 git checkout legacy